-Poverty rates are much higher among minority elderly than among white elderly.
-In 1983, the poverty rate among black elderly (36.3 percent) was triple, and among Hispanic elderly (23.1 percent) was double the poverty rate among white elderly (12.1 percent).
-Nearly half (48.8 percent) of all black older persons had incomes below 125 percent of the poverty level.
+As shown in table 3-7, poverty rates are much higher among minority elderly than among white elderly.
+In 1984, the poverty rate among black elderly (31.7 percent) was triple, and among Hispanic elderly (21.5 percent), double, the poverty rate among white elderly (10.7 percent).
+Nearly half (45.6 percent) of all black older persons had incomes below 125 percent of the poverty level.

-Poverty rates were the highest among minority women living alone.
-In 1983, nearly two out of every three (63.4 percent) elderly black women not living with family had an income below the poverty level.
+Poverty rates are higher for persons of all races who are not living in families.
+The highest rate of poverty is exhibited by minority women living alone.
+In 1984, over half of elderly black women not living with family had an income below the poverty level.
+(See table 3-7.)